Why do an Extended Project Qualification (EPQ)?

 Set yourself deadlines for each area of your project to help you keep on track – and try to stick to these as much as possible.

-The University of Bath has recently developed a free, online course to help you prepare for your EPQ.
+The University of Bath has developed a free, online course to help you prepare for your EPQ.
 Sign up by following this link.